September 10

 By trk

-Last Updated: July 31, 2023
+Last Updated: November 23, 2023

 cookware, electric stoves, induction cookware

-But electric heat is not the same as gas heat, and its distinct properties mean some pans work better than others.
-We look at all the best cookware for electric stoves, and what makes it great.
+But electric heat is not the same as gas heat, and its distinct properties mean some materials work better than others.

 NOTE: This article is about electric stoves, NOT induction.
 If you're looking for information on induction cookware, see our Guide to the Best Induction Cookware.
 For an explanation of how induction is different than electric, see below.